List of English football first tier top scorers: Top 50 all-time top scorers

-As shown below in the player records, Lee Chapman holds the record of most top flight clubs scored for with 8.
-Andy Cole played for 8 clubs also, but only scored for 6.
-Marcus Bent is another player to play for 8 top flight clubs, again only scoring for 6.
-Steve Claridge has played for sixteen league clubs, but only with Leicester City has he played in the top division, scoring 12 in 49 appearances.
+Lee Chapman holds the record of most top flight clubs scored for with eight.
+Andy Cole played for eight clubs also, but only scored for six.
+Marcus Bent is another player to play for eight top flight clubs, again only scoring for six.
 A name that does not appear on the top scorer list is Arthur Rowley, the record holder for the most goals in league football, scoring 434 goals in 619 league games.
 Arthur's brother Jack Rowley scored 173 goals for Manchester United and is ranked 50th, shown above.
 Arthur however didn't play much top flight football in his career, but he did score 51 goals in 95 matches.
-In one season at Fulham he scored 8 in 34 appearances and then later hit 43 in 61 appearances over two seasons for Leicester City.
+In one season at Fulham he scored eight in 34 appearances and then later hit 43 in 61 appearances over two seasons for Leicester City.

-Clubs top scorer in top tier
+Club's top scorers in top tier

 The start of the Football League saw 12 teams become the founding members of the first ever league season in 1888–89.
 These were Accrington, Blackburn Rovers, Bolton Wanderers, Burnley, Everton, Preston North End, Aston Villa, Derby County, Notts County, Stoke City, West Bromwich Albion and Wolverhampton Wanderers.
-Since then sixty five clubs have played at the top level, with only four premier league players breaking club records set in the football league.
-Thierry Henry beat the 150 scored by Cliff Bastin for Arsenal.
-Roy Bentley who scored 130 goals for Chelsea was surpassed by Frank Lampard, while Sergio Aguero overtook the 147 Eric Brook scored for Manchester City.
-Matt Le Tissier scored in both the First Division and the Premier League to become Southampton's top scorer, exceeding the 134 goal record set by Welshman Ron Davies.
-As of November 18th, 2025, Danny Welbeck sits on 39 goals for Brighton and Hove Albion, 2 above Michael Robinson's 37.
-The Premier League's top three goalscorers, who all have scored over 200 goals, fail to appear.
-Alan Shearer finished nine goals adrift of Blackburn's Ted Harper and finished two short of Geordie legend Jackie Milburn, while Wayne Rooney was sixteen short of Bobby Charlton's record.
-Harry Kane ended with 213, leaving Jimmy Greaves still as Tottenham's record goalscorer.
+Since then, 65 clubs have played at the top level, with only four Premier League players breaking club records set in the football league.
+Thierry Henry surpassed the 150 goals scored by Cliff Bastin for Arsenal.
+Roy Bentley, who scored 130 goals for Chelsea, was surpassed by Frank Lampard, while Sergio Agüero overtook the 147 goals Eric Brook scored for Manchester City.
+Matt Le Tissier scored in both the First Division and the Premier League to become Southampton's top scorer, exceeding the 134-goal record set by Welshman Ron Davies.
+Danny Welbeck scored 46 goals for Brighton & Hove Albion, 9 above previous record holder Michael Robinson's tally of 37.
+The Premier League's top three goalscorers, who all have scored over 200 goals, fail to appear; Alan Shearer finished nine goals adrift of Blackburn's Ted Harper and finished two short of Newcastle legend Jackie Milburn, Wayne Rooney was sixteen short of Bobby Charlton's record for Manchester United, and Harry Kane departed Tottenham Hotspur with 213 goals, leaving Jimmy Greaves as the club's record top flight scorer.